PurdueCAM2Project/SE4ML/source/software/chapter_cr.rst

             if arr[j] > arr[j+1]:
                arr[j], arr[j+1] = arr[j+1], arr[j]

-Notice how there are no comments describing any of the code.
-Ideally, there would be docstrings and a few lines of commends inline with the code, so you should request changes from the code writer.
-When they finish making their changes, they may provide the following:
+Notice how there are no comments within the code.
+Ideally, the script should at least contain docstrings and a few inline comments, so you must request changes from the code author.
+The author should edit the code to resemble something like the following:

 .. code:: python